mobify/workshop--adaptivejs-components/README.md

-# Part 1: Install Components
+# Part 1: Installing Components

 Now that we understand what Adaptive and Stencil components are, let's get our hands dirty!